Updated: October 27, 2020

-The Consular Report of Death of an American Citizen Abroad is an official report that provides the essential facts concerning the death of a U.S. Citizen.
+The “Consular Report of Death of a U.S. Citizen Abroad ” is an official report, in English, that provides the essential facts concerning the death of a U.S. Citizen.
 It functions in much the same way as a death certificate issued in the United States and can be used to settle bank accounts, insurance policies and other estate matters.
-Please note that this report can only be issued once the Rwandan authorities complete the death certificate.

-- An original Autopsy Report at the family’s expense.
+- An original Autopsy Report (at the family’s expense)

 For more information you may also refer to the Department of State website.
 For more information on the Consular Report of Death of a U.S. Citizen Abroad, and other services that a consular officer can help you with when a loved one passes away overseas, see the links below.